Java Jive

 Brink Lounge 701 E. Washington Ave., Suite 105, Madison, Wisconsin 53703

-Java Jive, Madison’s most relaxed fundraiser, is the Rape Crisis Center's signature fundraising event of the year.
-New this year: a full brunch courtesy of Bunky's!
-As always, there will be music, silent auction & raffle, and of course - delicious coffees from all around Madison.
-Funds raised from this event help provide free services for women, men and children affected by sexual assault.
+press release: The BerbeeWalsh Foundation presents the 24th annual Java Jive, to benefit the Rape Crisis Center!
+Java Jive, Madison’s most relaxed fundraiser, is the Rape Crisis Center's signature fundraising event of the year, featuring a coffee tasting, breakfast, live jazz, silent auction, and raffle with prizes donated by local businesses.
+Funds raised from this event help provide free services for adults and children affected by sexual assault.